ripdrive/ripdrive/Readme.md

 Rip Drive is a Sci-fi universe centered around two kids whose parents go into hiding to keep their reinvention of the rip drive from falling into the hands of a space pirate group.

-In the prequel era, a group of about a thousand researchers and explorers go on [[Nathan Altrand]]'s experimental "rip drive" ship and get stuck lightyears away from earth due to a mutiny on the ship that destroys the drive.
+In the prequel era, a group of about a thousand researchers and explorers go on an experimental "rip drive" ship and get stuck lightyears away from earth due to a mutiny on the ship that destroys the drive.